jimCresswell/react-tutorial/README.md

 # Triple T

-This started off as the introductory [React tutorial](https://reactjs.org/tutorial/tutorial.html) Tic-Tac-Toe game, then I added 80s movie and game references, chiptunes, a computer opponent, and of course some tests.
+This started off as the introductory [React tutorial](https://reactjs.org/tutorial/tutorial.html) Tic-Tac-Toe game, then I added tests, generalised the logic to support NxN boards including win detection, added 80s movie and game references, chiptunes, and a computer opponent.

 ---